 Continuing along the JSON we find the image label identified the image as a counterfeit drug with different text descriptions:

 Here is the image described by the labels:

 A final example demonstrates how image recognition can be used to locate a criminal.
 If law enforcement can act fast enough, they may be able to stop them in their tracks.

 Here is the JSON with the metadata that tracked the location:

 Here is the image the drug dealer published in Valhalla market, discussing a new type of drug:

 Through image recognition and the extraction of meta-data, Webhose was able to identify the GPS location of the image as originating from a particular address:

 The Added Value of Image Recognition

 The Dark Web is a known source for criminals who wish to make transactions of weapons, drugs, and a host of other illegal activities.
 As a leading provider of on-demand access to structured web data, Webhose extracts and enriches text in the many different marketplaces and forums of the darknet and provides it to cybersecurity companies and law enforcement analysts.
 Unfortunately, sometimes textual word queries don’t deliver any results.
-Now, Webhose delivers analysts and security organizations the ability to add labels to images so that they can also search by images in addition to text, enabling Webhose and its customers to achieve the full potential of images on the Dark Web.
+Now, Webhose delivers analysts and security organizations the ability to add labels to images so that they can also search by images in addition to text, enabling Webhose and its customers to benefit from the full potential of images on the Dark Web.
 Sometimes an image really is worth a thousand words.